Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Results

 \subsection{Equivalence Testing}

-TOST equivalence testing confirms that the multi-agent 90\% bootstrap CI lies within the pre-registered $\pm 2$~pp margin, supporting equivalence.\footnote{H1b (multi-agent) is non-significant ($p_{\text{Holm}} = 0.066$) and TOST-equivalent within $\pm 2$~pp. Regardless of the significance classification, the effect size is small and TOST-equivalent.
-Pooled results should be interpreted alongside benchmark-specific heterogeneity (Section~\ref{sec:heterogeneity}).} The pattern across scaffolds (Table~\ref{tab:confirmatory}) is thus differential rather than uniform: only map-reduce produces degradation of practical significance, while content-preserving scaffolds (ReAct and multi-agent) produce effects within or near practically negligible margins.
+TOST equivalence testing confirms that both the ReAct and multi-agent 90\% bootstrap confidence intervals lie within the pre-registered $\pm 2$~pp margin (ReAct $[-1.17, -0.29]$~pp; multi-agent $[-1.13, -0.06]$~pp).\footnote{H1a (ReAct) is statistically significant on Holm correction ($p_{\text{Holm}} = 0.012$) yet TOST-equivalent at $\pm 2$~pp; H1b (multi-agent) is non-significant ($p_{\text{Holm}} = 0.066$) and TOST-equivalent within $\pm 2$~pp. Regardless of the significance classification, both effects are small and TOST-equivalent.
+Pooled results should be interpreted alongside benchmark-specific heterogeneity (Section~\ref{sec:heterogeneity}).} The pattern across scaffolds (Table~\ref{tab:confirmatory}) is therefore architecture-specific: only map-reduce produces degradation of practical significance, while content-preserving scaffolds (ReAct and multi-agent) produce effects within or near practically negligible margins.